RestfulItGuy/Python-Dejumblr/README.md

 # Python-Dejumblr
-A simple anagram solver, brought to you in python
+A simple anagram solver, brought to you in python.
 Just enter an anagram and the program will return a list of possible solutions